ralfcat/shiny_app_1000spider/README.md

         Click New and paste the path to the BLAST bin folder (e.g., C:\Program Files\NCBI\blast-2.13.0+\bin).
         Click OK and restart your computer.

-    Mac/Linux:
-    Add the following line to your shell profile (~/.bashrc or ~/.zshrc):

-export PATH=/path/to/blast/bin:$PATH

-Replace /path/to/blast/bin with the actual path where BLAST+ was extracted.

-Apply changes by running:

-    source ~/.bashrc

 3. Verify BLAST Installation

 Open your terminal/command prompt and run the following command: